 Returning to Canberra in 1982, Anthony worked as a television journalist, and press officer with the Australian Public Service, the Australian National University and the National Museum.
 In 1989 he was appointed speech-writer to the Governor-General Bill Hayden and his successor Sir William Deane.
 The next ten years gave ideas for many of Anthony's books including the award-winning The Burnt Stick.
 For more info go to Anthony's Books > First Success.

 Anthony became a full-time writer in 1998.
 But working for the Governor-General inspired his best-selling novel Soldier Boy, about 14-year-old Jim Martin, the youngest known Anzac.
 It led directly two two more military books – Young Digger and Animal Heroes.
+Anthony followed these with two more novels, This time written specifically for an adult audience.
+The first was The Story of Billy Young, A teenager in Changi, Sandakan and Outram Road (2012), and in 2016 For Love of Country: A true Australian family story of love, war and the ultimate sacrifice (Penguin/Viking).
 For more info click the book covers on this page or go to Anthony's Books > Military Books.

 Family pets and Animal Tails provided two stories for younger readers, The Shadow Dog and Lucy's Cat and the Rainbow Birds.
 And Anthony brought a life-long love of history and research to Harriet and River Boy.